almostengr/nsbe-mp.org/docs/events.md

 ## Recurring Events and Meetings

-### General Body Meeting

-Our General Body Meetings are an opportunity for members and non-members alike to come together, share ideas, and stay informed about the latest developments in our NSBE chapter.
-Each meeting covers a range of topics, including upcoming events, project updates, and opportunities for involvement.
-To attend our General Body Meeting, simply sign up for our mailing list to receive reminders and access instructions for both in-person and virtual attendance.
-Our mailing list ensures that you never miss an important meeting or announcement.

-When: First Tuesday of Each Month at 5:30pm

-Where: Juliette Hampton Morgan Memorial Library, Downtown Montgomery and virtual via Google Meet

-Who: STEM Professionals and those interested in STEM

-Don't miss out on our next General Body Meeting!
-Sign up for our mailing list today to receive reminders and stay updated on all things related to our NSBE chapter.

 ### Engineering Day at the Park

 Each year during August, NSBE Montgomery Professionals hosts an [Engineering Day at the Park](/eday).
 This STEM event,